L’Atelier de Joel Robuchon

 Salty Spanish ham with a bruschetta style tomato bread followed and was devoured, as was the onion tart topped with crumbled bacon and sprigs of aspargus.
 The latter was declared the thing we would marry had it been human.

 Then we moved on to the main courses including veal stuffed ravioli in a light gravy, foie gras topped kobe beef mini-burgers (complete with French fries of course), and their signature foie gras stuffed free-range quail.
 Each bite of each dish provoked eyes rolling back in the head reactions and a need to restrain ourselves from slamming our hands on the counter while we chewed.

 Dessert was a selection of tarts including white and dark chocolate, lemon, cinammon, and raspberry and a concoction called the Chocolate Sensation, with layers of mousse, oreo cookie crumbs, cream, and chocolate buttons.
 If we were going to marry the onion tart, we decided that the Chocolate Sensation would be who would have an illicit affair with.

 The entire experience – and yes I have to call it an experience rather than just a meal – takes hours to get through but time sails by and of course the cost of it is stunning.
 If you get out of there for less than $200 per person including cocktails, appetizers, dessert, tax, and tip you have probably missed something you will regret missing later.

 You can do it cheaper.
-There are tasting menus that range between $75 and $159 that range between satisfying and mind-blowing or you can order ala carte and pay attention to your spend.
+There are multi-course tasting menus that range between pricey and “really?” and range between satisfying and mind-blowing or you can order ala carte and pay attention to your spend.
 But know that you can also do it a LOT more expensive by ordering more stuff or getting the larger, non-tasting portions.